MicrosoftDocs/learn/learn-pr/language/go-methods-interfaces/includes/3-challenge.md

 ## Create a package to manage an online store

-Write a program that uses a custom package to manage an online store.
+Write a program that uses a custom package to manage accounts for an online store.
 Your challenge includes the following four elements:

 1. Create a custom type called `Account` that includes the first and last name of the account owner.
 The type must also include the functionality to `ChangeName`.

-2. Create another custom type called `Employee` that includes a variable to store the number of credits (`float64`) and that embeds the `Account` object.
+2. Create another custom type called `Employee` that includes a variable to store the number of credits as type `float64` and that embeds the `Account` object.
 The type must also include the functionality to `AddCredits`, `RemoveCredits`, and `CheckCredits`.
 You need to demonstrate that you can change the account name via the `Employee` object.

 3. Write a Stringer method to your `Account` object so that the `Employee` name can be printed out in a format that includes the first and last name.